arcsecond-io/oort/docs/index.md

 Note that a PyPi package named `oort` (without the `-cloud`) already exists (unfortunately), and has nothing to do with our case.
 The CLI commands below nonetheless start with `oort` only.

-## Commands
+## Direct mode

-### Start & Upload
+Oort can be used in a pure "upload this folder right now, please", a.k.a "direct" mode.
+It is suited for cases where a folder contains existing files of data, and the content of the folder won;'t change over time.
+(Note that, if it does, the command can be safely re-run).

-Even if Oort primary philosophy is to watch for files in a folder, and automatically upload them to the cloud, it can be used in a pure "upload this folder, please" mode.
-Basically (the first one is to login to Arcsecond.io if not yet done):
+Here are the commands (the first one is to login to Arcsecond.io if not yet done):

 ```bash
 oort login